 - teaching credentials.4

-A PC 1203.4 expungement of a DUI will NOT overturn a driver’s license suspension or revocation.5
+An expungement of your driving under the influence conviction will NOT overturn your driver’s license suspension or revocation.5

-However in most cases, probation lasts longer than the period of mandatory driver’s license suspension for a DUI.
-(For example, for a first-time DUI, you are likely to have your license suspended for six months and be sentenced to probation for three to five years.)
+This does not really matter since in most cases, probation lasts longer than the period of mandatory driver’s license suspension for a California DUI.
+For example, for a first-time DUI, you are likely to have your license suspended for six months and be sentenced to probation for three to five years.

-In rare cases, however, a license suspension may extend beyond probation (for instance if the license is permanently revoked).
+In rare cases, a license suspension may extend beyond probation (for instance if your license is permanently revoked).
 In such a case, an expungement will still not restore lost driving privileges.

 Example: Lena is convicted of Vehicle Code 23152(b), driving with a BAC of .08% or higher.
-It is her first drunk driving offense.
+It is her first DUI offense.
 She is sentenced to and successfully completes probation.
 Her California drunk driving lawyer then gets her conviction expunged.
-But a few years later Lena is convicted of DUI of drugs (“DUID”).
+Then a few years later Lena is convicted of DUI of drugs (“DUID”).
 Even though her prior conviction was expunged, Lena is still subject to the penalties for a second-time DUI.

 Misdemeanor (“summary”) probation for a drunk/drugged driving conviction typically lasts three years (but can be as many as five).
 Felony (“formal”) probation in California is equally long.